- 14 Feb 2022

 How long are you allowed to report bankruptcies?

-Do I have to let the candidate know I am running the report?
+Do I have to let the candidate know I am running the background check?

-How do I know that you are being compliant and I am not going to get in trouble for a report I run on a candidate?
+How do I know that you are being compliant and I am not going to get in trouble for a background check that I run on a candidate?

 What forms do you provide to the candidate when they are filling out their information and giving consent?